bluestarburst/react-dev-boilerplate/README.md

 # React Boilerplate
-A simple bare-bones boilerplate with webpack-dev-server
+A simple bare-bones boilerplate with webpack-dev-server and bootstrap